About your water meter

 If we need to change the meter for any reason, you will receive a bill between your six monthly bills.

-If you are the account holder who requested the water meter, you have two years in which you can request to have the meter removed.
-Your charges will then revert back to being unmeasured charges.
+If you are the account holder who requested the water meter, you have two years in which you can request to have your charges reverted back to being unmeasured.
 If your property already had a water meter installed before it was purchased or rented then the water meter cannot be removed.

 How to read your water meter